Getting on the right side of the order flow

-If you would have traded this stock based on fundamentals, or what you "thought" the fundamentals were, you would either have been short or not bought.
+If you traded this stock based on fundamentals, or what you "thought" the fundamentals were, you would either have been short or not bought.

-You would be hard-pressed to find the bull case for Tesla back in 2013 from analysts or hedge funds.
-Most were short or not believers.
+You'd be hard-pressed to find the bull case for Tesla in 2013 from analysts or hedge funds.
+Most were short or not buying their story.

-The arguments against Tesla were-nobody will buy electric cars, they are too expensive, etc, etc...
+The arguments against Tesla were-Nobody will buy electric cars, they are too expensive, how can they compete with GM and Ford, etc...

 In hindsight, some arguments were right and some were wrong.
 Does it matter?
-Nope, because if you were short back then, you lost.
+Nope, because if you were short, you lost.

 This is why order flow matters.

-The short interest in 2013 was around 45%, meaning, of the stock available to trade, 45% had been borrowed and sold.
+The short interest in 2013 was 45%; meaning, of the stock available to trade, 45% had been borrowed and sold.

 Once the stock broke-out above $40, shorts started to cover(buy back shares).